Get The Assistance You Need To Defend Your Dallas Hotel From Water Damage

 However, giving us a call beforehand is not a bad idea either, you may even gain access to preventative measures that you would not have thought of yourself.
 SERVPRO understands that flooding is the most common natural disaster that we face in the United States, so it is only smart for us to prepare our homes and families to combat these types of situations correctly.

 While different areas of the country have a higher risk during certain times of the year, SERVPRO technicians have experienced a variety of different ways that a flood can affect your home.
-These conditions include river and lake overflows, caused by excessive rain or melting snow.
+These conditions include river and lake overflows, caused by excessive rain.
 Blocked waterways, breaks in levees, dams, or other water containment systems.
-High winds from tropical storms or hurricanes that cause storm surges, pushing seawater onto dry land.
+High winds from storms that cause heavy downpours.

 A majority of the destruction witnessed by SERVPRO technicians, caused by flooding, depends on the conditions present when the event begins.
 The state of the buildings affected by the event also plays a role.
 However, you can limit some of the damages that your home experiences during a flood by performing a few simple actions.